A guide to the Peace Lily

 A Complete Guide on How to Care for a Peace Lily

-Perhaps one of the first questions on anyone’s mind when looking after a new plant is how often to give it a drink.
+Perhaps one of the first questions on anyone’s mind when looking after a new plant is how often to give it a water.
 Despite originating from the rainforest, the Peace Lily actually doesn’t need too much water, in fact, he prefers too little to too much!
 An overwatered plant will develop yellow, droopy, rather sad looking leaves so it’s best to avoid this if you can.
 The good news is, when you know how to check if your Peace Lily is ready for a drink, you can easily avoid an overwatered plant.
 To check, simply push your thumb an inch or so into the soil; if it’s still damp you don’t need to water it, if it’s dry, top him up.
 We advise checking the soil about once a week.

 As we’ve said, Peace Lilies are pretty low maintenance plants and the right amount of water in their soil tends to be enough and they don’t need frequent fertilising to keep them thriving.
 Feeding them with houseplant food one to two times a year should be enough to keep them happy.

 How much light does a Peace Lily need?